andygodish/container-images/python/ansible/shellfreak/README.md

 ### OhMyZsh

-After running this module, you will be prompted to configure
+After running this module, you will be prompted to configure the Powerlevel10k theme.
+You can run the wizard anytime by running `p10k configure`.

+- preferences: n, n, n, y, 1 (Lean), 1 (Unicode), 1 (256 colors), n, 1, 1, 1, n, 1, y

 ### Dev